-In delegating care and support functions, local authorities should have regard to the local authority version of the NHS Information Governance Toolkit, in particular ensuring that all formal contractual arrangements include compliance with information governance requirements (requirement 12-146).
+In delegating care and support functions, local authorities should have regard to the Data Security and Protection Toolkit (following decommissioning of the Information Governance Toolkit in June 2019), in particular ensuring that all formal contractual arrangements include compliance with information governance requirements.

 The success of a policy by a local authority to delegate its functions to a third party will be determined to a large extent, by the strength and quality of the contracts that it makes with the delegated third party.
 The local authority should therefore ensure that contracts are drafted by staff with the necessary skills and competencies to do so.
 It should consider the findings of the Social Work Practice pilot scheme (SCIE), which tested approaches to delegation, when considering how to construct contracts.